-Those seeking LGBTQ+-affirming religious organizations within the greater Memphis area can find those resources through the Chaplain’s office.
+- Those seeking LGBTQ+-affirming religious organizations within the greater Memphis area can find those resources through the Chaplain’s office.

-  - Many LGBTQ-related student groups utilize the Queer Resource room (located in Briggs Hall) which offers a welcoming and supportive environment for LGBTQ people and their allies.
-This space also a great place to find information, resources, and referrals on LGBTQ issues.
+- Many LGBTQ+-related student groups utilize the Queer Resource room (located in Briggs Hall) which offers a welcoming and supportive environment for LGBTQ+ people and their allies.
+This space is also a great place to find information, resources, and referrals on LGBTQ+ issues.

-  Over 160 faculty and staff are Active Safe Zones on campus, serving as a source of support and information for LGBTQ students, free of judgment and hostility.
-Safe Zone participants attend a series of Brown Bag Lunch sessions throughout the school year to foster discussion around topics such as being transgender in college, coming out to friends, family and parents, and addressing homophobia and heterosexism in society.
+Over 100 faculty and staff are Active Safe Zones on campus, serving as a source of support and information for LGBTQ+ students, free of judgment and hostility.